Inverse problem on conservation laws: The inverse problem on first integrals for ordinary differential equations

 Here we consider the simplest case of a single ordinary differential equation for a single unknown function since in this case the solution of the inverse problem on first integrals possesses an especially nice representation.
 Let

 be a single ordinary differential equation in the independent variable~$x_1=:t$ and the single dependent variable~$u$.
-We aim to find the functional form of~$L$ that admits~$p$ totally linearly independent first integrals with associated integrating factors $\lambda^s$, $s=1,\dots,p$.
+We aim to find the functional form of~$L$ that admits~$p$ first integrals $I^1$,~\dots,~$I^p$, where the associated integrating factors $\lambda^1$,~\dots,~$\lambda^p$ are totally linearly independent.

-The case of $p=1$, i.e.\ choosing a single integrating factor, is trivial.
+The case of $p=1$, i.e., choosing a single integrating factor, is trivial.
 From the characteristic form $\mathrm D_t I^1=\lambda^1 L$ for the first integral $I^1$ corresponding to the integrating factor~$\lambda^1$, we can resolve $L=\mathrm D_tI^1/\lambda^1$ provided that $\lambda^1\ne0$.
 This formula, where $I^1$ runs through the set of differential functions, gives the general form of the left hand sides of single ordinary differential equations that admit $\lambda^1$ as an integrating factor.

 For more than one first integral, deriving corresponding formulas is much more involved.
 In particular, we need to extend the notion of Darboux transformation~\cite[p.~9]{matv91a} to differential functions.
-By $\mathrm W(f^1,\dots,f^k)$ we denote the Wronskian of differential functions~$f^1[u]$, \dots, $f^k[u]$ in the total derivative~$\mathrm D_t$, i.e.\ $\mathrm W(f^1,\dots,f^k)=\det(\mathrm D_t^{l'-1}f^l)_{l,l'=1,\dots,k}$.
+By $\mathrm W(f^1,\dots,f^k)$ we denote the Wronskian of differential functions~$f^1[u]$, \dots, $f^k[u]$ in the total derivative~$\mathrm D_t$, i.e., $\mathrm W(f^1,\dots,f^k)=\det(\mathrm D_t^{l'-1}f^l)_{l,l'=1,\dots,k}$.